kiranj91/forty-jekyll-theme/stone-henge.md

 ---
 layout: post
-title: To visit Stonehenge - a Prehistoric monument!
+title: To visit Stonehenge!
-description: 'Arrive and Revive!'
+description: 'A Prehistoric monument and one of the Wonders of the World!'
 nav-menu: false
 image: assets/images/stonehenge.jpg
 show_bucketlist_tile: true